Alzheimer’s Disease Rarely Recorded On Death Certificates

 Alzheimer’s disease is always fatal.

-More than 5 million people in the United States are estimated to have Alzheimer’s (44 million globally).
+More than 5 million people in the United States are estimated to have Alzheimer’s disease (44 million globally).
 With the aging of the baby-boom generation, this number is expected to nearly triple by 2050 if there are no significant medical breakthroughs, according to the Alzheimer’s Association.
 The disease cost the nation $210 billion last year; that rate is expected to rise to $1.2 trillion by 2050.

 “Scientists told us we need $2 billion a year over the coming 10 years” to see significant advancement in treatment and prevention, said Keith Fargo, director of Scientific Programs and Outreach at the Alzheimer’s Association.
 Funding by the National Institutes of Health for Alzheimer’s in 2012 was about $500 million, far below funding for heart disease and cancers.
 The estimated funding in 2013 was $484 million.